syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 **-tag** *tag*

-> Specify a tag to assign to the snapshot for easier identification.
+> Comma-separated list of tags to apply to the snapshot.

 **-scan**